Dendritic spine: Modeling spine calcium transients

 Calcium transients in spines are a key trigger for synaptic plasticity.
 NMDA receptors, which have a high permeability for calcium, only conduct ions if the membrane potential is sufficiently depolarized.
 The amount of calcium entering a spine during synaptic activity therefore depends on the depolarization of the spine head.
 Evidence from calcium imaging experiments (two-photon microscopy) and from compartmental modelling indicates that spines with high resistance necks experience larger calcium transients during synaptic activity.

 Development

 Dendritic spines can develop directly from dendritic shafts or from dendritic filopodia.
 During synaptogenesis, dendrites rapidly sprout and retract filopodia, small membrane organelle-lacking membranous protrusions.
 Recently, I-BAR protein MIM was found to contribute to the initiation process.
-During the first week of birth, the brain is predominated by filopodia, which eventually develop synapses.
+During the first week from birth, the brain is predominated by filopodia, which eventually develop synapses.
 However, after this first week, filopodia are replaced by spiny dendrites but also small, stubby spines that protrude from spiny dendrites.
 In the development of certain filopodia into spines, filopodia recruit presynaptic contact to the dendrite, which encourages the production of spines to handle specialized postsynaptic contact with the presynaptic protrusions.

 Spines, however, require maturation after formation.
 Immature spines have impaired signaling capabilities, and typically lack "heads" (or have very small heads), only necks, while matured spines maintain both heads and necks.